 5.1 Background

-According to TS 33.126 [2] clause 6.4, the CSP is expected to only deliver Interception Product relating to specific CSP services which are specified implicitly or explicitly in the warrant.
-In other words, the CSP is expected to perform the interception only for the services indicated in the warrant.
+According to TS 33.126 [2] clause 6.4, the CSP is expected to only deliver Interception Product relating to specific CSP services.
+In other words, the CSP is expected to perform the interception only for the services required by the warrant.
+The interception may be performed for more than one service when required by the warrant.

 NOTE: The term "interception" used in the present document refers to the step that involves actual capturing and then delivery of the Intercept Product to the LEMF.